shuyangwei/shuyangwei.github.io/_pages/about.md

   - /about.html
 ---

-My name is Shuyang Wei, pronounced as [ʃʊ iɑŋ, wei].
+My name is Shuyang Wei, pronounced as [ʂu iɑŋ, uei].
 Welcome to my homepage!

 I am a third-year MA student majoring in linguistics and applied linguistics at Zhejiang University (China).
 Before coming to ZJU, I got a BA at Nanjing University (China), where I majored in Teaching Chinese to Speakers of Other Languages.